 Sure the atmosphere might be smaller in scale, but it’s still the authentic experience.

 What to Expect at Oktoberfest

 Oktoberfest is probably the craziest event you’ll ever attend.
 Approximately seven million people visit every year.
 And, it’s estimated that 85% of attendees are Germans.
 People are falling all over by noon, there are hour-long lines for the restrooms, and it’s often cold and/or raining.
 Piles of barf litter the street, and the smell of urine are unforgettable.
-However, these are common trade off’s for any large festival.
+However, these are common trades off’s for any large festival.